-Scale Ireland has launched today a membership offering to bring start-up founders, employees, students, business & individual supporters together to ensure the sector has a significant representative voice.
+Scale Ireland has a membership offering which brings start-up founders, employees, students, business & individual supporters together to ensure the sector has a significant representative voice.

-Members will have access to key sectoral research & policy submissions, as well as gain access to our Slack community of over 800 people.
+Members will have access to key sectoral research & policy submissions, as well as gain access to our Slack community of over 900 founders, investors & operators.

 The indigenous tech start-up and scale-up sector provides high calibre jobs, a focus on exports, graduate employment opportunities and investment in innovation.